-The classes marked with \above use an intermediate buffer and copy the decoded data to a final buffer of the correct size.
-Starting with version 4.3, these can be configured with a poolsize property to allow these raw buffers to be reused instead of being allocated and discarded for each message, which is the default behavior.
+The classes marked with above use an intermediate buffer and copy the decoded data to a final buffer of the correct size.
+Starting with version 4.3, these can be configured with a poolSize property to allow these raw buffers to be reused instead of being allocated and discarded for each message, which is the default behavior.
 Setting the property to a negative value will create a pool that has no bounds.
 If the pool is bounded, you can also set the poolWaitTimeout property (milliseconds) after which an exception is thrown if no buffer becomes available; it defaults to infinity.
 Such an exception will cause the socket to be closed.

-lf you wish to use the same mechanism in custom deserializers, subclass AbstractPooledBufferByteArraySerializer instead of its super class and implement instead of AbstractByteArraySerializer, doDeserialize() deserialize().
-The buffer will be returned to the automatically. pool AbstractPooledBufferByteArraySerializer also provides a convenient utility method copyToSizedArray().
+you wish to use the same mechanism in custom deserializers, subclass AbstractPooledBufferByteArraySerializer instead of its super class AbstractByteArraySerializer, and implement doDeserialize() instead buffer will be returned the deserialize().
+The to pool automatically.
+AbstractPooledBufferByteArraySerializer also provides a convenient utility method copyToSizedArray().